2023-12-17 02:52:18

 “To have those guys and have some depth at the guard position was going to be critical,” he said. “(Farrakhan) brought a lot of spark off the bench and he can handle the ball and really put a lot of pressure on the ball going downhill.”

-The lawsuit, which alleges the NCAA transfer rule’s waiver process violates federal antitrust law, could have a profound impact on college sports if successful.
+The lawsuit, which alleges the NCAA transfer rule’s waiver process violates federal antitrust law, might have a profound impact on college sports if successful.
 In court documents, the NCAA has said the plaintiffs “seek to remake collegiate athletics and replace it with a system of perpetual and unchecked free agency.”

 NCAA rules allow underclassmen to transfer once without having to sit out a year.
 But an additional transfer as an undergraduate generally requires the NCAA to grant a waiver allowing the athlete to compete immediately.
 Without it, the athlete would have to sit out for a year at the new school.